Ian-Tharp/Digital-Brain-Platform/README.md

 # Digital-Brain-Platform
-Open source, all-encompassing AI platform for automating workflows, enabling agentic communication while being extensible and modular.
+This is a personal project in open development to help create an all-encompassing AI platform for automating workflows, enabling agentic communication while being extensible and modular.